jyrimatti/hseverywhere/README.rst

 - >>> ./init-windows.bat

-When the VM starts, execute the commands from ``init-WinRM.bat`` as Administrator.
-Vagrant should now be able to connect and finish initialization.

 Open the solution (from c:\vagrant\<projectname>\windows\<projectname>.sln) and let Visual Studio "Install missing features".
 I couldn't resolve a suitable subset of the features to install automatically, curse Microsoft and installers.

 You can now start the Windows app, after which it should be able to connect to the same packager as ios/android: